 Assign every object in your home a space to call its own.

 Make each household member take responsibility for their own stuff.
 Assign each person a basket and place stray items into the basket.
-If baskets are overflowing, hold the contents ransom until the errant party agrees to deal with their mess.
+If baskets are overflowing, hold the contents for ransom until the errant party agrees to deal with their mess.

 Purge unnecessary items on a regular basis.
 Keep a donation box in a prominent spot and make use of it.